OfficeDev/hands-on-labs/O3653/O3653-18 People/lab.md

 }
   ```

-  This will allow the user to enter search strings that will be passed to the search controller.
+  This will allow the user to enter search strings that will be passed to the search action.

 4. Verify the search and details features work.
-  1. In **Visual Studio**, hit **F5** to begin debugging.
+  1. Press F5 to begin debugging.
-  2. When prompted, log in with your Office 365 Account.
-  3. Click the link **People** on the top of the home page.
+  2. Sign in with your Office 365 account and click the **People** link on the top of the home page.
-  4. Verify that your application displays the top relevant people for the current logged-in user.
+  3. Verify that your application displays the top relevant people for the current logged-in user.
-  5. Click **details** to and verify the details are shown.
+  4. Click **Details** for a user and verify the details are shown.
-  6. Go back to the index and enter a search term into the search field, then click **Search**.
+  5. Go back to the index page and enter a search term into the **Search** field, then click **Search**.
     For example:
-      * Search with the text: "Dennis Dehin" and see the fuzzy matched result Denis Dehenne is returned.
+      * Search with the text: *Dennis Dehin* and see the fuzzy matched result Denis Dehenne is returned.
-      * Search with the text: "Azis Hasoneh" and see the fuzzy matched result Aziz Hassouneh is returned.
+      * Search with the text: *Azis Hasoneh* and see the fuzzy matched result Aziz Hassouneh is returned.
-      * Search with the topic: XT2000
+      * Search with the topic: *XT2000*

 ## Exercise 5: Add support for working with related people